BinToss/AvaloniaUI.AvaloniaVSCode/CONTRIBUTING.md

 ## System Requirements

-1. Dotnet core 7.0, you can download it from [here](https://dotnet.microsoft.com/en-us/)
+1. .NET SDK 8.0, you can download it from [here](https://dotnet.microsoft.com/en-us/download/dotnet/8.0)
 2. NodeJS, npm and yarn
 3. Latest Visual Studio Code